ethanyyang/ethanyyang/README.md

 # Hello there 👋
 Welcome!
-I'm Ethan, a software engineer.
+I'm Ethan, an aspiring Software Engineer.

 ## Contact me
-You can contact me at hi@ethanyang.me
+You can reach me at hi@ethanyang.me